-Throughout the film, our leads are being hunted by Monks who continually get mistaken as ninjas (seriously, that’s a repeated joke here).
-In many of the fists fights it is clear the actors are not connecting and during one scene you can see the wires that the actors used to make it look like they are flying and flipping from building to building.
+Monks are hunting our leads throughout the film who continually get mistaken as ninjas (seriously, that’s a repeated joke here).
+In many of the fists fights, it is clear the actors are not connecting, and during one scene, you can see the wires that the actors used to make it look like they are flying and flipping from building to building.
 The action is overall dull.
 For the early 90s, this film may have been cutting edge, but sadly it doesn’t hold up in the present day.
 To put it politely, Brain Smasher is A Love Story that perhaps falls into the category of “it’s so bad, it’s good” for some viewers.

 As far as the music is concerned, it lacks any fun or memorable music tracks.
 Considering the film has a plot that is wild and crazy, I was surprised to hear a very flat and dull soundtrack for the whole duration of the film.
 The soundtrack is merely repetitive and forgettable.

 Overall, if you love a retro grindhouse style flick, then look no further!
-With cheesy dialogue, poorly done wire kung fu stunts and dull action this easily falls into the category of ‘it’s so bad, it’s good’.
+With cheesy dialogue, poorly done wire kung fu stunts, and dull action, this quickly falls into the category of ‘it’s so bad, it’s good’.
 Some viewers are bound to chuckle no matter what they see.
-This film that doesn’t hold up from the 90s.
-If you’re an Andrew Dice Clay fan, Rock N’ Reel Movie Reviews recommends you stick with “The Adventures of Ford Fairlane” (1990), because when it comes to comedy that film is truly “Unbelievable”.
+This film doesn’t hold up from the 90s.
+If you’re an Andrew Dice Clay fan, I recommend you stick with “The Adventures of Ford Fairlane” (1990) because when it comes to comedy, this film is genuinely “Unbelievable”.

 Thank you for visiting!
 Walkden Entertainment is also available on:

 Review Written by Peter Walkden